friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.7.rst.txt

     You wrote semicolons, `;`, where commas were expected.

-(196) semicolon instead of commas - 3
+(197) Semicolon instead of commas - 3
 -------------------------------------

 .. code-block:: none